agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 pre-processing workflows parametrization for chaining multiple operators on input satellite products.

-### Function

-The main functionalities exposed by this component are:

-- retrieve the list of workflows that a given user can see,
-- clone an existing workflow,
-- parameterize a workflow according to the user needs,
-- create a workflow from existing toolboxes,
-- validate a workflow,
-- publish a workflow.

-### Dependencies

-The Workflow Management component uses the Persistence Manager component for saving and updating the workflow related data into the AVL database.

-### Interfaces

-The module exposes a Java API (for integration with other Java components) and a REST API (for usage from heterogeneous clients, including web clients).

-### Data

-The data handled by this component are the workflow details (name, definition, identifier, visibility flag, etc.), which can be saved/retrieved into/from the AVL database using Persistence Manager.

-### General

 The Workflow Management component contains the implementation for workflow management for the thematic processing subsystem.
 The purpose of the Workflow Management component is to allow processing and